Khaled-M-A/Hand-Talk-Project/README.md

  o	Additional Features: Enhancing the model to recognize not only letters but also words and phrases, and
  o	incorporating gesture recognition for a more comprehensive sign language learning experience.

+ # Demo
+ To see our Demo Click here https://2u.pw/Click here